telerik/reporting-docs/using-reports-in-applications/program-the-report-definition/serialize-report-definition-in-xml.md

 __Telerik Reporting__  supports serialization/deserialization of the report definition as plain         __XML__ .
 This is useful in various         different scenarios and opens many possibilities that are not easily accomplished otherwise.
 For example, this allows         adding or modifying reports in your application without recompiling or redeploying it.
 Another typical scenario is         saving/loading of dynamically generated report definitions or transferring them over the network.

->note In order to better handle report definition resources we also provide a            [ReportPackager](/reporting/api/Telerik.Reporting.ReportPackager)            that serializes the report definition in XML and packages it together with its resources in a file with zip compression.
+> In order to better handle report definition resources we also provide a            [ReportPackager](/reporting/api/Telerik.Reporting.ReportPackager)            that serializes the report definition in XML and packages it together with its resources in a file with zip compression.
 For more information see: [Package Report Definition]({%slug telerikreporting/using-reports-in-applications/program-the-report-definition/package-report-definition%}).

 ## Class Report Definition